typicode/lodash-id/README.md

 # Underscore.db

-A small pure JavaScript database for Node, node-webkit and the browser.
+> A small pure JavaScript database for Node, node-webkit and the browser.

+You can try it online [here](http://typicode.github.io/underscore.db/).

 ## Introduction